BiingChen/UFC/Readme.md

 The goal of my project was to build a model that can predict the winner of a UFC fight based on current and past metrics for each fighter.

 ### Data sources:
- 1. V1 JSON API
+ 1. FightMetrics V1 API
- 2. V2 JSON API
+ 2. FightMetrics V2 API
  3. UFC Fighter Page